sourcehut-mirrors/thdawn/roadmap.md

 * implementing directional moving sprites for the player
 * implement background speed changes
 * implement first chapter of stage to flesh out API's needed
+* boss aura
-* boss tracking and support
+* boss spell circle
 * spell tracking and hud
+* boss position marker
 * dialogue system
 * player and boss portraits
 * investigate if we want to adopt a system similar to the official Touhou games'